maiswan/Marble/README.md

 Marble is a simple console program demonstrating PRNGs.
 Marble teams are denoted by different colors.
 Their population drops as the rounds progress.
 When every team dies out or the game script ends, the last team standing wins.

 ## 🎉 Features
-**Customizeable teams**
-- Add or remove teams
-- Rename teams
-- Choose teams' accent colors

 **Customizable rounds**
-- Use Lua to script the game
+- Add/set/multiply a team's population
 - Multiple built-in presets

 ## 🛠 Building